iturdikulov/notes/Multiplication_table.md

 # Multiplication table

-> In [[Mathematics|mathematics]], a multiplication table (sometimes, less
+> In [[mathematics]], a multiplication table (sometimes, less formally, a times
-> formally, a times table) is a mathematical table used to define a
+> table) is a mathematical table used to define a multiplication operation for
-> multiplication operation for an algebraic system.
+> an algebraic system.
 >
 > The decimal multiplication table was traditionally taught as an essential part
-> of elementary [[Arithmetic|arithmetic ]] around the world, as it lays the
+> of elementary [[arithmetic|arithmetic ]] around the world, as it lays the
 > foundation for arithmetic operations with base-ten numbers.
 Many educators
 > believe it is necessary to memorize the table up to 9 × 9.
 >